 - Length.
 The entire manuscript—text, quotations, references, notes, bibliography—should be no longer than 9000 words.
 In some cases authors may be requested to shorten essays.

 - Format.
 Manuscripts should be single-spaced throughout, including notes, and formatted for US letter-size paper.
 Please do not include a title page.
 Submission title and author name should be centered at the head of the first page, and the author name italicized.
 Bold text should only be used for section titles.
 The text body should be left justified.
 Please include page numbers.
-At the end of the manuscript authors should include both a short biography, stating the author's institutional affiliation, relevant recent publications, and current research (about 50–70 words), and a brief abstract (max.
-250 words).
-The font for all text should be Times New Roman 12 point.
+In a separate document, authors should also include both an abstract (max.
+250 words) and a brief biographical note stating the author's institutional affiliation, relevant recent publications, and current research (about 50–70 words).
+The font for all text should be 12-point Times New Roman.

 - Style.
 Authors are requested to conform to the Public Culture style guide, including exclusive use of the author-date citation system.
 With regard to aspects of style and spelling not explicitly addressed therein, please follow The Chicago Manual of Style, 16th ed., and Merriam-Webster’s Collegiate Dictionary, 11th ed.